lokeshwaran100/neploy/README.md

 # neploy

  **Improvised Code.py follow the below instructions** (https://github.com/lokeshwaran100/neploy/blob/main/src/backend/Improvised%20Code.py)

+Install the necessary Python libraries.
+You can do this using the pip install command: pip install numpy pandas sklearn
+Save the code in a file called code_optimization_model.py.
+Open a terminal and navigate to the directory where the file is saved.
+Run the following command to run the code: python code_optimization_model.py

 use **TfidfVectorizer instead of CountVectorize**r.
 TF-IDF takes into account the importance of words in the context of the entire dataset, potentially leading to more meaningful features for classification.